 You’ve probably heard this before, but real estate is a contact sport and, for many agents, real estate newsletters are the go-to choice for staying in touch and remaining consistently in front of their sphere.

 The industry’s top-earning agents are those who understand that staying in contact with the people in their database and building relationships with them is at the heart of their success.
-In between those once-a-decade sales, they look for a multitude of ways, including the use of newsletters, to urge their clients and prospective clients to know, like, trust, and keep them top of mind when friends, family, and colleagues ask, “Do you know a good real estate agent?”
+In between those once-a-decade sales, they look for a multitude of ways, including the use of newsletters, to urge their clients and prospective clients to keep them top of mind when friends, family, and colleagues ask, “Do you know a good real estate agent?”

 When done well, a real estate newsletter for clients is one of the best email marketing tactics for building loyal, long-term, referral-generating relationships because they are an ideal means for consistently delivering value in ways that encourage recipients to know, like, and trust you.